sfc-gh-DShaw98/cortex-code-cli-workshop/README.md

 Give me a 30-second executive summary for a business stakeholder, include 1-2 recommended actions.
 ```

+#### Example of Good Agent Response

+A successful response should:
+- Reference specific TRANSACTION_IDs (e.g., "TRANSACTION_ID 42, 87, 91...")
+- Cite evidence from NOTES_TEXT (e.g., "Investigation notes mention 'unusual pattern'...")
+- Provide quantified insights (e.g., "23% of flagged transactions occurred on weekends...")
+- Give actionable recommendations

 ### 4C — Optimize Agent Responses (Optional)

-Use the built-in agent optimization skill to refine tone and structure (no data or model changes required):
+In Cortex Code CLI, use the built-in agent optimization skill to refine tone and structure (no data or model changes required):

 ```text
 Refine the agent's response behavior to make answers clearer, more concise, and executive-friendly.
 Use the agent optimize skill.
 ```

+> **How to invoke:** In Cortex Code CLI, you can also type `/agent-optimization` to invoke the skill directly.

-Then refresh the agent and re-ask a question to see improved responses.
+Then refresh the agent in Snowsight and re-ask a question to see improved responses.

 ### Success Criteria